• Skip to primary navigation

 • Place the top slab of the bread over the cheese.
 Brush the rolls with melted butter and then cover with foil.

-• Bake in a preheated 350 F oven for about 15 to 20 minutes or until cheese is melted.
+• Bake for about 15 to 20 minutes or until the cheese is melted.
 Remove foil halfway through cook time to slightly toast the rolls.

 • Remove from the oven and cut into individual rolls.
 Serve with warmed Cheesewhiz or cheese sauce for dipping, if desired.